pimsmath/django-template/README.md

 Building new template involves some awkward dependencies.
-In general we want to keep everything locked up in docker and fully specified in our `Pipfile` but we need a working environment to generate that.
+In general we want to keep everything locked up in docker and fully specified in our `Pipfile` but we needua working environment to generate that.
 Additionally, our docker-compose file assumes that we already have a running django project that we want to modify.
 One way around these dependencies is to install some of them locally (outside of docker) and bootstrap the necessary files.
 For the sake of